kumu/docs/guides/data-driven-decorations.md

 <p><iframe width="560" height="315" src="https://www.youtube.com/embed/a0FgR7gXFVk" frameborder="0" allowfullscreen></iframe></p>

 Don't like the default colors?
-Click the expand icon <i class="fa fa-angle-down"></i> next to the **Color by** dropdown to fine-tune your coloring options.
+Click the expand icon  next to the **Color by** dropdown to fine-tune your coloring options.
 This example colors by Element Type using the `bujumbra` scale:

 ![bujumbra color by](/images/color-by-element-type-bujumbra.png)